-When the engine is cool, add a 50/50 mixture of engine coolant and water to the engine coolant reservoir-DO NOT ADD DIRECTLY TO THE RADIATOR.
-Add straight water only in an emergency, but you should replace it with a 50/50 mixture of coolant and distilled water as soon as possible.
+When the engine is cool, add a 50/50 mixture of engine coolant and water to the engine coolant reservoir.
+DO NOT ADD ENGINE COOLANT DIRECTLY TO THE RADIATOR.

+Plain water may be added in an emergency, but you MUST replace it with a 50/50 mixture of coolant and distilled water as soon as possible.